WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-namespaces.md

 Wallet must provide namespaces for ALL supported chains with empty methods and events.

-For example if wallet support eip155:1, eip155:137, cosmos:cosmoshub-1 chains Session Namespaces should looks like:
+For example if wallet supports eip155:1, eip155:137, cosmos:cosmoshub-1 chains, Session Namespaces should looks like:

 ```json
 {